mbideau/gimme-a-man/README.md

     -f | --file
         Use the specified file as the program's help output.

+    -o | --help-option OPTION
+        Use the specified option instead of calling the program with '--help'.

     -H | --help2man
         Use the GNU help2man binary to produce the man page.